TwP/dotfiles/README.md

 Dot files can do a lot, but they can't do everything quite yet.
 Here are a few things to remember when moving to a new machine.

-### Fonts

-Open up the **FontBook** application and select the `User` menu on the left.
-This is the list of all the fonts you have installed on your system.
-If you right-click on one of the font names you can select the "Show in Finder" option.
-This will bring up a **Finder** window showing all the `.ttf` and `.otf` font files you have previously installed.

-Copy these files to your new machine (or put them on a shared drive).
-On the new machine import the fonts using the **FontBook** application there.
-You can import fonts by selecting the "Add Fonts..." submenu under the main "File" menu of **FontBook**.

 ### Fluid Apps

 [**Fluid** apps](http://fluidapp.com) are wonderfuil single-site-browser